 The Digital Literacy domain, in general, encompasses aspects of human resources measured based on several main dimensions: information and literacy, communication skills, and knowledge related to data security.
-The assessment of Digital Literacy in Natuna Regency has an average readiness score for digital transformation of 75.39, as shown in Figure 7, which is the highest assessment among all domains of digital transformation readiness in Natuna Regency, falling into the Mature maturity level, indicating that digital literacy for digital transformation has been well managed. monitored. and evaluated.
-Measurement in the digital literacy domain involves four indicators: 1) communication and collaboration, 2) technology proficiency, 3) personal and device security, 4) information and data literacy.
+The assessment of Digital Literacy in Natuna Regency has an average readiness score for digital transformation of 75.39, as shown in Figure 7, which is the highest assessment among all domains of digital transformation readiness in Natuna Regency, falling into the Mature maturity level, indicating that digital literacy for digital transformation has been well managed, monitored. evaluated. and Measurement in the digital literacy domain involves four indicators: 1) communication and collaboration, 2) technology proficiency, 3) personal and device security, 4) information and data literacy.
 Overall, all respondents have good literacy skills, as indicated by scores greater than 70 for all indicators.
-In the communication and collaboration indicator (score 77.50), the majority of respondents understand the ethics when conducting digital activities on the internet, ranging from collaboration, communication ethics. to information dissemination.
-In terms of technology proficiency indicators, the majority of respondents also have basic technical skills in this digital era, such as: connecting devices to wifi, uploading and downloading files from the internet, and installing applications on devices.
+In the communication and collaboration indicator (score 77.50), the majority of respondents understand the ethics when conducting digital activities on the internet, ranging from communication ethics. collaboration. to In /terms information dissemination. of technology proficiency indicators, the majority of respondents also have basic technical skills in this digital era, such as: connecting devices to wifi, uploading and downloading files from the internet, and installing applications on devices.